-1A.
-Definitions

-The following special terms are used.

-1A1.
-A bicycle race is a competition among persons using bicycles where awards are given on the basis of relative performance.

-1A2.
-A race meet is one or more races covered by a single race permit and is not necessarily limited to a single day.
+- 1A.
+Definitions: The following special terms are used. - 1A1.
+A bicycle race is a competition among persons using bicycles where awards are given on the basis of relative performance. - 1A2.
+A race event is one or more races covered by a single race permit and are not necessarily limited to a single day.

-1A3.
+- 1A3.
+A race series is a sequence of race events of the same type (such as road, criterium, time trial or track) conducted in a single state generally on a regular basis at the same location, time, and day of the week. - 1A4.
 An open race is one in which members of UCI Men's Road or Track Trade Teams may compete.

-1A4.
-An invitational race is one in which only riders who are invited by the organizer may compete.

-1A5.
-An event permit is a non-exclusive authorization issued by the Federation to a member club or an organizer to conduct a race meet or event of a specified type at certain location(s) on specified date(s).

-1A6.
-A youth race is a race held only on a closed course that is open only to riders with racing ages below 10, or up to 15 if there is no junior race specifically for riders of that age.

-1A7.
-A club ride is a training ride open only to members of bicycle clubs that are members of the Federation or a race that is open only to members of one such club and any participant who holds a Federation racing license must be licensed as a member of that club.
+See also 1G7. - 1A5.
+A Professional rider is a member of a UCI Trade Team.
+All riders on UCI Trade Teams are Professional. - 1A6.
+An invitational race is one in which only riders who are invited by the organizer may compete. - 1A7.
+An event permit is a non-exclusive authorization issued by the Federation to a member club or an organizer to conduct a race event of a specified type at certain location(s) on specified date(s). - 1A8.
+A youth race is a race held only on a closed course that is open only to riders with racing ages below 10, or up to 15 if there is no junior race specifically for riders of that age. - 1A9.
+A club ride is a training ride open only to members of bicycle clubs that are members of the Federation or a race that is open only to members of one such club and any participant who holds a Federation racing license must be licensed as a member of that club. - 1A10.

-1A8.
 The organizer of a race is the person named as such in the race permit.
-This person is responsible to the Federation for the proper organization of the race meet.
+This person is responsible to the Federation for the proper organization of the race event. - 1A11.

-1A9.
 The prize list for a race consists of all prizes and primes arranged for in advance by the organizer.
-The prize list for a race meet is the sum of the prize lists for the individual races.

-1A10.
-The officials are appointed by the Federation to oversee the conduct of the race and to ensure compliance with Federation regulations.

-1A11.
-Licensees are persons holding Federation licenses, such as riders, officials, coaches, trainers, and mechanics.
+The prize list for a race event is the sum of the prize lists for the individual races. - 1A12.
+The officials are appointed by the Federation to oversee the conduct of the race and to ensure compliance with Federation regulations. - 1A13.
+Licensees are persons holding Federation licenses, such as riders, officials, coaches, trainers, and mechanics. - 1A14.

-1A12.
 A rider's racing age shall be his or her age on December 31 of the current year.
 All references to age of riders or race age groups shall be interpreted as referring to racing age.
 The following terms refer to specific age groups.